History of the Jews in the Southern United States: North Carolina

 The first Jew to arrive in North Carolina, Joachim Gans, came with Sir Walter Raleigh's second expedition to Roanoke Island (1585).
 He was the first Jewish settler in the British colonies, though his stay would not last long.
-He returned to England within a couple years, where he was taken to court because he refused to claim that Jesus was the Messiah.
+He returned to England within a couple years, where he was taken to court because he refused to state that Jesus was the Messiah.
 The origins of Jewish community in North Carolina are small, and many of the families that first settled there either remained unmarried or converted and intermarried, keeping Jewish community number low.
 Many Jews were welcome because of their economic status, but they were also mistrusted.
 The first congregation was established in Wilmington in 1852.
 Between 1870 and 1910, the Jewish population in North Carolina skyrocketed.
 While anti-Semitism rose in the rest of the country following the Civil War, North Carolinian Jews did not seem to feel the same effects, and even seemed to be welcomed by the state.
 There were instances of Jews not being accepted and leaving, mostly for their unwillingness to integrate into southern practices and culture.
 Overwhelmingly, when Jews were willing to follow the basic cultural practices of their Christian neighbors, they were welcomed into the community and usually fared well both socially and economically.
 After the first World War anti-Semitism began to rise, but even with this rise, Jews in North Carolina faced less persecution than their counterparts in other states.
 During the years of the Great Depression, many Jewish youth attended college and left for Northern cities.
 The Jewish percentage of students at the University of North Carolina was more than twenty times the Jewish percentage of population of the state, and the university employed a few Jews as professors.
 UNC also became the first university in the South with a Jewish studies program.
 Many of the small towns in North Carolina saw local Jews as their friends and neighbors while still expressing anti-Semitism, especially against Jews in other parts of the country.
 The Holocaust and World War II, which North Carolinian Jews fought in with high numbers, reduced anti-Semitism across the country as they fought against that very idea in Europe.

+South Carolina

+The charter of the colony of South Carolina granted liberty of conscience to all settlers, expressly mentioning "Jews, heathens, and dissenters."
+As a result, Charleston, South Carolina has a particularly long history of Sephardic settlement, which, in 1816, numbered over 600—then the largest Jewish population of any city in the United States.